Kotlin/KEEP/proposals/objects-composition.md

 }
 ```

-It is possible to specify more than one composed objects:
+It is possible to specify more than one composed object:
 ```kotlin
 class Derived(a: Int, b: Int): private Base1(a), private Base2(b), Base3()
 ```